thousandbrainsproject/tbp.monty/rfcs/0000_code_guidance_for_researchers_and_community.md

 >
 > -- [RFC 14](https://github.com/thousandbrainsproject/tbp.monty/blob/main/rfcs/0014_conducting_research_while_building_a_stable_platform.md)

-- When you believe the RP is ready for the IP process, please tag (`@`) or otherwise discuss with the TBP lead engineer, [Tristan Slominski](https://github.com/tristanls).

 The workflow is shown in the below diagram:

 <img src="0000_code_guidance_for_researchers_and_community/main_workflow.png" alt="Workflow with a Feature Fork" width="450">